Divide-By-0/blog/content/posts/travel.md

     - **McKamey Manor in Summertown, Tennessee**: I haven't been, and wouldn't recommend it.
 It's a real-life torture haunted house, where you say a 40 page waiver document out loud and then the guy running it tortures you.
 It's definitely toeing the line of sadistic and illegal (though reportedly there is a safe word that works most of the time), but it is novel nevertheless and thus makes the cut here.
     - **[Invisible City](https://invisiblecity.com/) in Denver, CO**: I haven't tried it yet, but they seem to be a very interesting group that manages to pull off extremely creative events.
     - **Akron Ohio Haunted Schoolhouse**: I haven't been, but this looks interesting ‒ much more benign than a real-life torture chamber, but the online reviews rave about the quality of scares and actors.
     - **Meow Wolf**: Large scale immersive art and lighting experiences in Denver, Santa Fe, and Las Vegas.
+The art itself is very psychadelic and physically impressive, although I did feel the space didn't do as much as it could have with the space, the story, and the interactivity.
+    - **TimeMission**: A smaller-scale version of Level99 near Providence, Rhode Island.
+    - **[Activate](https://playactivate.com/)**: Less artistic, less mysterious, more formulaic version of mini challenge rooms spread throughout the USA and Canada.
+    - **BRKTHROUGH**: Challenge rooms like Level99 in Kansas.
+    - **District 57**: A lower-tech version of Level99 (more like BodaBorg) in Charlotte, NC -- unfortunately, the appeal is more flashing lights and less compelling technology.
     - **Sofar Sounds and Donttell Comedy**: Singers and comedians respectively perform in people's living rooms (you can volunteer your living room too!).
 ## Asia
   - ### Maldives